ericmclachlan/ai_future/docs/initial_thoughts.md

 ### "The Privilege of Non-Violence"

 One night, I was having a beer at a fire pit where one naval officer and an ex-naval officer were talking.
 The ex-naval officer was advocating for non-violence.
 The other was stating that the contribution of the military stabilizes societies.
 I was mostly quiet.
-When asked my opinion, I said that in my view, non-violence is a privilege.
+When asked my opinion, I said that, in my view, non-violence is a privilege.
 It's evidence that you are safe enough without violence to be non-violent.

-But I've been at a shopping mall when shots were fired.
-More than once.
-I've been the person to answer a knock on my front door to be greeted by a man with wrists bruised where he'd been bound in his own home.
+But, I've been at a shopping mall when shots were fired.
+I've been the person to answer the front door;
+greeted by a man with wrists bruised from where he'd been bound in his own home.

 My world is a world of violence.
 And my life is a struggle for survival.